Bogdanp/dramatiq/docs/source/cookbook.rst

 Storing message results
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can use dramatiq's result backends to store and retrieve message return values.
+You can use Dramatiq's result backends to store and retrieve message return values.
 To enable result storage, you need to instantiate and add the |Results| middleware to your broker.